cagney201/30-Day-SOC-MyDFIR-Challenge-/README.md

 ```

-*On the Mythics server cd into C:\Users\Public\Downloads\
+* On the Mythics server cd into C:\Users\Public\Downloads\
-*Run this command:
+* Run this command:

 ```bash
 .\apollo.exe
 ```

-*You can see my active call back on my Mythic Dashboard
+**You can see my active call back on my Mythic Dashboard**
 ![image](https://github.com/user-attachments/assets/282ae422-1332-4edb-8928-b08ebdd3cadf)

-* I interact with the server with the following commands
+* I interacted with the server with the following commands
 * Whoami
 * ifconfig
 * Attempted to download the previously created passwords.txt file using the following command: